Marigold/universal-portfolios/README.md

 ## Introduction

-There is an [IPython notebook](nbviewer) explaining the basic use of a library.
+There is an [IPython notebook](http://nbviewer.ipython.org/github/Marigold/universal-portfolios/blob/master/On-line%20portfolios.ipynb) explaining the basic use of the library.